 Short-term outlook: weak bearish.

-While the NFP data last Friday was negative, the drop was due to the impact of US hurricanes and labour disputes with Boeing.
+October's labour data was down, mainly due to the impact of US hurricanes and labour disputes with Boeing.

-Meanwhile, the key resistance is far away at 107.348, which will remain untouched for some time.
+While the Dixie is still quite bullish, it has retraced slightly from the new key resistance at 108.071.
+Meanwhile, the key support is far away at 100.157, which will remain untouched for some time.

 Long-term outlook: weak bearish.